egorvania1/Lost-Grace-Campfire-Sound-plugin/README.md

 ## Adding your sounds
 Place your sound files in `/PEAK_GAME_LOCATION/BepInEx/plugins/lostgracesoundplugin` <br>
 By default, mod ships with `lostgrace.mp3` <br>
+Random sound will be picked and played upon lighting a campfire <br>

 ### Supported file types:
 - `.mp3`